bingeli1212/nitrile-preview/doc/DOC-diagram.md

       <stop offset="100%" stop-color="lightgray"/>
     </radialGradient>

-For Diagram, the 'shade:linear', 'shade:radial', and 'shade:ball' allows
+For Diagram, the 'shade:linear', 'shade:radial', and 'shade:ball' allows for
-for three different kind of gradient fills similar to linear, radial, and ball offerd by TikZ.
+three different kind of gradient fills similar to linear, radial, and ball offerd by TikZ.
 The 'shadecolor' option is used to specify the color(s) that flows from one to another.
 In particular, if no color is specified, or 'shadecolor' option is missing, the gradient will be assumed a flow from white to black.
 If there is only color present, then it is assume to flow from that color to black.
 If there are two colors present, then the color flows from the first to the second.
 If there are three colors present, the first and third is the to and from color, and the second is the middle color.
 Note that three color only is supported when the 'shade:linear' is the case.
 For 'shade:radial', only atmost the first two colors will be picked.
 For 'shade:ball', only the first color will be picked.
 If no color is specified, for 'shade:ball' the ball is assumed to be of color "gray".

+There is also another issue.
+For SVG and TikZ when gradient fill is selected, the color will flow from inner to outer color uniformly in both horizontal and vertical directions.
+If the filled shape is a rectangle with a longer
+width than height, then the color flow at the horizontal direction will be elongated than the color flow at the vertical direction because the width is longer than height.
+However, for MetaFun this is not the case, the color flow always seems to be uniform in all directions.
+The outer color seems to be at a location away from the inner color that is the average of the half width and half height of the rectangle.